muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   * Math expression input (<formularesponse>)

 ..
 Gabe believes that there may actually be a few more.
 Subtask created.
 ..
-TODO: when comlete list received, comment in doc for each problem type that Gabe determines to be a capa problem for future reference
+TODO: when complete list received, comment in doc for each problem type that Gabe determines to be a capa problem for future reference

 **Weekly Student Engagement graph**